 Each year alumni and friends are asked to donate to the Annual Fund Campaign.
 The Annual Fund is the unrestricted campaign conducted by Troy University annually.
 Because these gifts allow flexibility in the use of the funds, they are used for programs and projects which have the greatest need.
 Some of the programs and projects supported by the Annual Fund gifts include scholarships, library enhancement, technology improvements and faculty enrichment grants.

-Annually faculty and staff are asked to contribute to the University.
+Annually, faculty and staff are asked to contribute to the University.
 Their participation and support provide a concrete expression of their belief in the University.
-A high level of participation from faculty and staff members demonstrates their commitment to the University which has a positive impact on corporations, foundations and the community.
+A high level of participation from faculty and staff members demonstrates their commitment to the University which has a positive impact on contributions from corporations, foundations and the community.

 Many friends and alumni make contributions to the Troy University Foundation in memory or honor of a family member or a friend through the establishment of an endowed scholarship.
-An endowed scholarship can be established by a contribution of $20,000 or more.
-This endowment is perpetual because only the income is used each year.
-An endowed scholarship is an excellent way to honor someone because the fund lives forever.
+An endowed scholarship can be established by a contribution of $25,000 or more.
+This endowment is perpetual since only the income is used to award scholarships each year.
+An endowed scholarship is an excellent way to honor someone in perpetuity.

 These scholarships are awarded as contributions are received.
 All of the funds are awarded during the year received.